0xkibh/meroshare-bot/README.md

 # or
 python3 main.py
 ```

+### Please :star: Star us on GitHub — it motivates us a lot!

 ### You can raise issues or send message to ask if there is any problem you faced in any step
 ### And suggestion are welcome :)